 Chris co-owns the Evert Tennis Academy in Boca Raton publishes Tennis Magazine and serves as a tennis analyst for ESPN’s Grand Slam coverage.

 Chrissie continues to play an active role at the Evert Tennis Academy coaching and mentoring the academy’s student-athletes when she is not working with ESPN or working with her Chris Evert Charities.
-(For more information visit chrisevert.org)
+(For more information visit chrisevert.net)